iam-devAlhan/paidkaro-webapp/README.md

 Note: ERD Diagram updated today 10th May 2025:

 ![Screenshot (18)](https://github.com/user-attachments/assets/da4a8b44-81a0-461d-a020-60a1fb6e9ed8)
+One Mistake: Add created_at field in Chats Table
 The Mind Map (Flowchart of our application) is given as follows: